Laguna1989/obsidian_notes/Learnings/books/Mark Seeman - Dependency Injection.md

 I would like to discuss the following topics with you

-* Have you had to deal with bad lifestyle choices in you project and how did you solve/mitigate them?
+- Have you had to deal with bad lifestyle choices in you project and how did you solve/mitigate them?
-* How does the IDisposable idea translate to languages without garbage collection?
+- How does the IDisposable idea translate to languages without garbage collection?
-* Table 9.1 lists multiple cross cutting concerns.
+- Table 9.1 lists multiple cross cutting concerns.
 Do you have similar cross cutting concerns in you project and how did you solve them?
-* In listing 9.7 (interception for security) it is suggested to throw an exception if the user has insufficient rights to perform a certain action.
+- In listing 9.7 (interception for security) it is suggested to throw an exception if the user has insufficient rights to perform a certain action.
 This is a valid approach in c#, but in other languages, e.g. c++, exceptions should be exceptional.
 How would you handle the behavior there?

-## Week 7 (Aspect Oriented Programming and Tool based AOP)
+## Week 7 (Aspect Oriented Programming and Tool Based AOP)

 Hi everyone, the book club is already entering the last third of its lifetime.
 This week we will read the chapters about aspect oriented programming (AOP) by design and tool based aspect oriented programming (pages 301 - 357).

 The chapter starts with an recap of the solid principles and shows how the solid principles enable AOP and can be used to prevent code duplication.
 Furthermore the command-query-separation is introduced and cross cutting concerns (from last week) are discussed.

 When talking about tool based AOP, the advantages and disadvantages are discussed.